temporalio/edu-102-python-code/exercises/durable-execution/README.md

 ## Part A: Add Logging to the Workflow Code

 1. Edit the `workflow.py` file
-2. Add an import for `import logging` (this allows you to use the Python logger)
-3. Set your logging level to `logging.INFO` at the top of the file
-4. Add a new line in the `run` method to log a message at the info level
+2. Add a new line in the `run` method to log a message at the info level
     1. It should mention that the Workflow method has been invoked
     2. It should also include the variables passes as input
-5. Before each call to `execute_activity_method`, log a message at Debug level
+3. Before each call to `execute_activity_method`, log a message at Debug level
     1. This should should identify the word being translated
     2. It should also include the language code passed as input
-6. Save your changes
+4. Save your changes

 ## Part B: Add Logging to the Activity Code

 1. Edit the `activities.py` file
-2. Add an import for `import logging` (this allows you to use the Python logger)
-3. Set the logging level to `logging.INFO` in the `__init__` method
-4. Insert a logging statement in the `run` method `info` level, so you'll know when the Activity is invoked.
+2. Insert a logging statement in the `run` method `info` level, so you'll know when the Activity is invoked.
     1. Include the term being translated and the language code
-5. Near the bottom of the method, use the `debug` level to log the successful translation
+3. Near the bottom of the method, use the `debug` level to log the successful translation
 	1. Include the translated term as a name-value pair
-6. Save your changes
+4. Save your changes

+## Part C: Configure the Log Level

+1. Edit the `worker.py` file
+2. Uncomment the import for `import logging` (this allows you to set the log level)
+3. Set your logging level to `logging.INFO` as the first line in the `main` function.

-## Part C: Add a Timer to the Workflow
+## Part D: Add a Timer to the Workflow
 You will now add a Timer between the two Activity calls in the Workflow Definition, which will make it easier to observe durable execution in the next section.

 1. After the statement where `hello_message` is defined, but before the statement where